 The wordPress editor is becoming better with every single release.
 It’s no question that it is the future of website editing.
 All 3rd party editors will have to work hard to keep up with WordPress regarding speed, ease of use and overall compatibility.
 Gutenberg will soon become the standard of website administration that everybody wants and will use.
-See our older post about new features coming soon in WordPress 5.8.

 Are you looking forward to the new WordPress 5.8?
 What are the features you’re looking forward to most?
 Let us in the comments below.

 On the 14th of April, the new Gutenberg plugin version will be released.
 Shortly after that, will developers decide what will be included in the next version of WordPress.

 There are four main features that we are all waiting for: